johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 <!--\begin {pause}-->

 More than ten people?
-:	Think about helping others to facilitate additional learning groups: what problems might you face?
+:	Think about helping others to facilitate additional learning groups.
+What problems might you face?

 <!--\end {pause}-->